We are a nationally recognised award winning service, with advanced skilled specialist physiotherapists.

 Pelvic, obstetric and gynaecological physiotherapy

-The services is a Continence and Women’s Health Physiotherapy Service including assessment and treatment of female and male continence problems pelvic floor dysfunction and pelvic pain and obstetric musculoskeletal conditions.
+The service is a Continence and Women’s Health Physiotherapy Service including assessment and treatment of female and male continence problems pelvic floor dysfunction and pelvic pain and obstetric musculoskeletal conditions.

 We provide assessments and treatment options for the management of both male and female bladder/bowel problems.

-The service is provided at the following locations;
+The service is provided within the physiotherapy department at the following locations;

 - Burnley General Teaching Hospital